 Copenhagen Christmas Market Specialities

-Each of the Copenhagen Xmas markets has something different to offer.
+Each of the Copenhagen Xmas markets and districts has something different to offer.
 While you can always get a cup of hot gløgg or Danish sweets, there are unique Christmas food and specialties wherever you go.

 - Højbro Square – This market in Copenhagen’s historic city centre is free and the perfect way to end a day of sightseeing or shopping in Strøget.